Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 The Freight House

 The C&O’s freight house in Gordonsville was very near the passenger depot.
-The station is one of a few former C&O structures still standing in Gordonsville.
-One interesting possibility that has been mentioned recently is that this building may have the original depot for the town.
+It is one of a few former C&O structures still standing in Gordonsville.
+One interesting possibility that has been mentioned is that this building may have the original depot for the town.
 Historic Gordonsville members located a deed from 1840 that indicates a building “occupied as a freight depot” stood on this site.
 Further, the 1878 Grey map of Gordonsville shows that this building was once much larger than it is now.
 The “missing” section, which was on the side nearest the Exchange Hotel, may have been the original passenger depot.
 (1995 photo by Larry Z. Daily)

 This circa 1990 photo shows the siding that used to serve the freight house and the mill (see below).
 By the time I was taking photos with an eye toward modeling Gordonsville, the siding had been removed.
 (Photo circa 1990 by Mark Herrmann, used with permission.)

-[NEW] I visited the Piedmont Sub quite a lot during the early 2000’s and I always visited Gordonsville.
+I visited the Piedmont Sub quite a lot during the early 2000’s and I always visited Gordonsville.
 It always looked a lot like this photo from September 18, 2002.
 It never occurred to me that one day in the future the signals would be taken out and the freight house moved and rebuilt.
 (Photograph by George W. Hamlin.
 From a slide in the collection of Larry Z. Daily)

 Historic Gordonsville successfully acquired the freight house from CSX.
 One condition of the sale, however, was that the building be moved 50 feet from active tracks.
 This is the station in its new location.
 The original location was where all the weeds are in the foreground.
 (2004 photo by Larry Z. Daily)